Trickiest questions

 Why this trips people up

-This is the single most-failed motorway question (around two-thirds of candidates get it wrong, per repeated Reddit and forum reporting).
-The instinctive answer — pull out when traffic is clear — would be correct on a 1990s hard shoulder, but it’s wrong for a modern smart-motorway emergency area, where re-entry must be coordinated by Highways England.
+Anecdotally one of the most-failed motorway items in learner forums.
+The instinctive answer — pull out when traffic is clear — would be correct on a 1990s hard shoulder, but it’s wrong for a modern smart-motorway emergency area, where re-entry must be coordinated by National Highways.

 The Highway Code says